nickpoz97/automated-insulin-pump/README.md

 ### Starting from a low sugar level, user ignores display
 * sugar is below a certain bound (but not in a dangerous state), but the user ignores the information
 * Normal flow 1
-	* sugar level is table and lower than
+	* sugar level is low but not in hypoglycemia and is stable
 * Normal flow 2
+	* sugar level is low but not in hypoglycemia and is decreasing
+* Bad situation
-	* sugar level
+	* sugar level is in hypoglycemia level and is decreasing Ending
+	* Display should indicate every information

 ### Sugar level is dangerously high (hyperglycemia)
 * Initial hypothesis
-	* sugar level is very high (display emphasizes this)
+	* sugar level is very high (display emphasizes this, so user doesn' t eat anything containing sugar)
 * Normal flow
 	* controller uses pump to inject enough insulin so it stops sugar rising and quickly lowers sugar level
 * Bad Situation